5 Things electricity companies don't want you to know

 It is if we don’t want to address the real issue of consumption and the reality is that the lifespan of an LED is an unsurpassed 50,000 hours, compared to only 2,000 from an incandescent bulb.
 If we take another look at the savings calculator, it is true that an investment in an LED bulb is going to cost you around £50 more than the incandescent equivalent, but when you take your monthly savings and the extended lifespan into account, you’re looking at an approximate saving of £553 per bulb and, to take you back to the second paragraph, that’s more than what you are paying for electricity for an entire year.

 If you don’t want to continue lining the pockets of big corporates and would like to take a more proactive approach to your own budget, make the switch to LED bulbs.

-Better yet, make sure they are local LEDs that are backed by a 5-year guarantee, are sustainable, safe to dispose of, and high quality.
+Better yet, make sure they are local LEDs that are backed by a guarantee, are sustainable, safe to dispose of, and high quality.

 Read more LED Lighting Help and Advice in our Buying Guides Section by clicking here or check out which LED bulbs you need with our handy LED Bulb Base Selector Page by clicking here.
 You can find more specific domestic LED light bulb advice by clicking here.